 Under her leadership, both the cardiac and pulmonary programs received national certification through the American Association of Cardiac and Pulmonary Rehabilitation, the only program in the greater South Bay region to receive this dual certification.
 Since 1998, she has led an American Heart Walk team and raised over $62,000 for research.
 Vivian has also managed nearly $500,000 of funding on behalf of the nursing division from various foundations to support nursing research and ensure evidence-based practice implementation throughout the organization.

 The American Nursing Credentialing Center awarded El Camino Hospital the designation of Magnet Nursing Excellence in 2005, making it the first San Francisco Bay Area hospital to receive such distinction.
-The hospital received its third magnet designation in 2015.
+The hospital received its fourth magnet designation in 2021.
 Vivian serves on the Magnet Committee with specific focus on the areas of nursing, new knowledge, innovation, improvements and nursing empirical outcomes.
 She is a Site Coordinator for the Center for Nursing Research & Innovation Research Days Program, University of California San Francisco School of Nursing through 2016.
 She was appointed to the national Steering Council for the Improvement Science Research Network (ISRN) at the University of Texas Health Science Center, since its inception.
 She received the California State Society of Cardiac Rehabilitation Award of Excellence and was awarded Fellows status from the Preventive Cardiovascular Nurse’s Association (PCNA) for her work in cardiovascular disease prevention and management.

 Vivian was recognized as one of the 2017 Silicon Valley Business Journal Excellence in Healthcare Awardees for her leadership and dedication.